Skip to main content

 Figure \(\PageIndex{1}\): The Rhind Papyrus, c.
 1640 BC.
 One of the oldest known documents—and containing exercises from theoretical ecology!

-This page titled 1.2: Definitions of Ecology is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Definitions of Ecology is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Clarence Lehman, Shelby Loberg, & Adam Clark (University of Minnesota Libraries Publishing) via source content that was edited to the style and standards of the LibreTexts platform.